yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 When the validation of the identifiers has been successfully completed and the certificate has been issued by the CA, the IdO:

-- MUST move its Order resource status to `valid`.
+- MUST move its Order resource status to `valid`;
-- MUST copy the `star-certificate` field from the STAR Order.
-The latter indirectly includes (via the NotBefore and NotAfter HTTP headers) the renewal timers needed by the NDC to inform its certificate reload logic.
+- MUST copy the `star-certificate` field from the STAR Order returned by the CA into its Order resource.
+When dereferenced, the `star-certificate` URL includes (via the NotBefore and NotAfter HTTP headers) the renewal timers needed by the NDC to inform its certificate reload logic.

 ~~~
 {